gtunes-dev/fspulse/docs/src/concepts.md

 FsPulse is centered around tracking and understanding the state of the file system over time.
 The core entities in FsPulse — roots, scans, items, and changes — represent a layered model of this information.

 ---
+## Scans

+Scans are the units of work performed by FsPulse.
+A scan is performed on a file system tree specified by a path.
+A scan deeply traverses the specified path and its children, recording information on the files and directories discovered.
+The details of scanning are explained in [Scanning](scanning.md).

+---

 ## Root